profcorey/cascade/README.md

 3. The project shall not benefit a single vendor, or a single vendors product offerings; nor advantage contributors from a single vendor organization due to access to source code, hardware, resources or other proprietary technology available only to those contributors.

+4. The project publicly participated in the Fall of 2026 PTG https://ptg.opendev.org/ptg.html.

 ## Open Development

 1. The project will use public code reviews on the OpenStack infrastructure